T-Mobile myTouch 4G Slide: Release

 The myTouch 4G Slide was released to the United States on July 26, 2011 through T-Mobile USA.
-The phone confirmed rumors written in multiple blogs.

 Design

-The design of the myTouch 4G Slide is a refinement of that of the myTouch 4G.
-From the front, the phones look similar; the main differences between the two are small changes to the four physical buttons and a slightly smaller screen (the myTouch 4G Slide has a 3.7-inch screen, and the myTouch 4G a 3.8-inch screen).
-The backs of the phones, however, are noticeably different.
-The myTouch 4G Slide is thicker than the myTouch 4G due to the Slide's physical keyboard, which is not present on the myTouch 4G.
+The myTouch 4G Slide featured a "black front, brushed metal bumper, and tan or black shell."

+The Micro-USB charging port was on the left side of the device.
+The 3.5-millimeter headphone jack was on the top.

 Hardware

 Physical keyboard and input

-The myTouch 4G Slide stands out amongst all the other Android handsets because of its uncommon physical slide-out four-row keyboard.
+The myTouch 4G Slide featured face buttons and a touchpad.
+Its uncommon slide-out QWERTY keyboard had 4 rows and was flat.
+The volume and power buttons were on the left side.
+The volume rocker had no physical markings.

 The Keyboard is backlit when the Ambient Light Sensor that detects low light, but this leaves the keyboard hard to see in many situations.
 An aftermarket app called Tasker includes control to force the keyboard backlight to stay on.

 The phone has four physical keys on the front: Home, Menu, Back, and the Genius Button; along with an optical trackpad.
 "Genius" is a custom voice command and text-to-speech system powered by Dragon Dictation technologies.
 The Genius Button replaces the Search button from the myTouch 3G.
-On the sides, the phone has its camera and volume adjustment buttons.
-On the top, the phone has its lock/power button.